GSA/digitalgov.gov/content/resources/government-customer-service-policies-requirements-1993-to-present.md

 Set performance goals, measure results, publicly report progress.
 New focus on results, service quality and customer satisfaction.
 The purposes of this Act are to:

-* Improve the confidence of the American people in the capability of the Federal Government, by systematically holding Federal agencies accountable for achieving program results;
+* Improve the confidence of the American people in the capability of the federal government, by systematically holding federal agencies accountable for achieving program results;
 * Initiate program performance reform with a series of pilot projects in setting program goals, measuring program performance against those goals, and reporting publicly on their progress;
-* Improve Federal program effectiveness and public accountability by promoting a new focus on results, service quality, and customer satisfaction;
+* Improve federal program effectiveness and public accountability by promoting a new focus on results, service quality, and customer satisfaction;
-* Help Federal managers improve service delivery, by requiring that they plan for meeting program objectives and by providing them with information about program results and service quality;
+* Help federal managers improve service delivery, by requiring that they plan for meeting program objectives and by providing them with information about program results and service quality;
-* Improve congressional decision-making by providing more objective information on achieving statutory objectives, and on the relative effectiveness and efficiency of Federal programs and spending; and
+* Improve congressional decision-making by providing more objective information on achieving statutory objectives, and on the relative effectiveness and efficiency of federal programs and spending; and
-* Improve internal management of the Federal Government.
+* Improve internal management of the federal government.